 Are a managed service provider to organisations who themselves process cardholder data

-PCI DSS compliance is not optional in Australia, and it is often expected by banks, acquirers, insurers and partners, as well as sometimes being required by due-diligence processes.
+PCI DSS compliance is not optional in Australia.
+It is expected by banks, acquirers, insurers, and partners, and is frequently required as part of due-diligence processes.

 Generally speaking, all merchants have reporting requirements, irrespective of their level.
 However, the specific requirements differ: Most merchants, except for the highest level (Level 1), are typically required to complete a Self-Assessment Questionnaire (SAQ).
 Level 1 merchants, on the other hand, usually need to undergo an annual assessment by a Qualified Security Assessor (QSA).